 - You can push RUN/STOP to terminate a FastFrame sequence.
 If any frames were acquired, they are displayed.
 If no frames were acquired, the previous FastFrame waveform is displayed. - Because FastFrame introduces additional processing time into the operation cycle of acquire, process, and display, its best to use Single Sequence Acquisition (see Acquire menu, Stop After menu).
 With Single Sequence selected, you will see the current acquisition sequence; otherwise, the display lags the current sequence by one sequence.
-You can also see the current sequence by pushing the RUN/STOP button to stop the acquisition. - FastFrame reduces the time required before the trigger is rearmed, while preserving the individual subrecords, a detail lost in Fast Acquisitions which writes all acquired records to a single pixel map.
+You can also see the current sequence by pushing the RUN/STOP button to stop the acquisition.

+FastFrame reduces the time required before the trigger is rearmed, while preserving the individual subrecords, a detail lost in Fast Acquisitions which writes all acquired records to a single pixel map.

-To Set FastFrame Mode Use the procedure that follows to set up FastFrame mode acquisitions.
+To Set FastFrame Mode Use the procedure that follows to set up FastFrame mode acquisitions. ----------------------- ---

-Overview To set FastFrame mode Control elements & resources Prerequisites The horizontal and vertical controls must be set up.
+Overview To set FastFrame mode Control elements and resources Prerequisites The horizontal and vertical controls must be set up.
 Triggering should also be set up.
-See page page 3-27 for acquisition setup & page 3-53 for trigger setup.
+See page 3-34 for acquisition setup and page 3-71 for trigger setup.
 To set FastFrame mode Touch the Horiz button.
 Select the Acquisition tab from the Horiz/Acq control window.
 Touch FastFrame Setup to display the FastFrame Setup control window.
-3. Touch FastFrame to toggle FastFrame to On.
-Set frame length Touch Rec Length, and set the number of samples per frame.
+Touch FastFrame to toggle FastFrame to On.
+Horiz Set frame length Touch Rec Length, and set the number of samples per frame.
 Record length is the number of samples in each acquisition.
-Set frame count 5.
-Touch Frame Count, and enter the number of frames to acquire per waveform record.
-Frame count is the number of acquisitions to store in the acquisition memory of the channel.
-The oscilloscope will set the record length to a value greater than or equal to the product of the frame count and the frame length.
-If the product of the record length and the frame count exceeds the available memory, the oscilloscope will reduce the record length or frame count in size such that the product will fit the amount of memory available.
-Available memory is a combination of acquisition memory and system memory.